 The California Office of Statewide Health Planning and Development ("OSHPD") has classified a substantial portion of Stanford Hospital as compliant with seismic safety structural standards until 2030 and beyond.
 Patient care activities are located in facilities that are structurally compliant until 2030.
 However, these facilities have utility and other connections to facilities that are only compliant until 2013, or 2015 under prescribed circumstances.
-Stanford Hospital plans to construct a new hospital facility to address seismic safety requirements and other needs.
-Applications for state and local approvals are pending.
+SHC plans to construct a new hospital facility to address seismic safety requirements and other needs.

-Recent amendments of the Hospital Seismic Safety Act permit OSHPD to extend the structural compliance deadline for eligible hospitals from 2013 until January 1, 2016 due to local planning delays.
-In addition, such legislation authorizes OSHPD to grant two additional one-year extensions, until January 1, 2018, to facilities that meet certain criteria in the legislation.
-Management of Stanford Hospital expects Stanford Hospital to be eligible for such extensions.
-Based on current estimated schedules for obtaining local approvals and for the construction of the new hospital, management currently projects that the new hospital construction will be complete by January 1, 2018.
+Amendments of the Hospital Seismic Safety Act, through SB 608, permit OSHPD to extend the structural compliance deadline for eligible hospitals from 2013 until January 1, 2016 due to local planning delays.
+In addition, such legislation authorizes OSHPD to grant two additional one-year extensions, until January 1, 2018, to facilities that meet certain criteria.
+Separately, SB 90, approved earlier in 2011, allows an extension to January 1, 2020 to hospitals that meet certain eligibility requirements.
+Management expects SHC to be eligible for such extensions under both SB 90 and SB 608.